HighOutputVentures/experiments/015/README.md

 - https://www.youtube.com/channel/UCjnuBkgYrryPxDuKz0eG09Q

 ## Documentation
+### React-Spline
+ - The documentation on how to use `@splinetool/react-spline` is well documented here https://www.npmjs.com/package/@splinetool/react-spline
 ### Limitations
  - using this code we can only trigger animation events from the spline tool editor, move and rotate the objects and lastly change the visibility
  - we cannot create an animation event and states with the code